Exploring the Cause of ADHD

 It is clear that the incidence of ADHD is growing.
 Part of this increase can be potentially attributed to better diagnoses.
 But in Functional Medicine (FM) we always want to dig deeper to get to the root causes and to understand why ADHD is on the rise.
 So what is going on?

-In ADHD, there is an underlying metabolic and functional disorder in the brain.
+A cause of ADHD is that there is an underlying metabolic and functional disorder in the brain.
 There are abnormalities in the neurotransmitter (NT) system in the brain, triggered by an imbalance of the neurotransmitters dopamine and noradrenaline (All About ADHD).
 These two NTs play an important role in the transmission of stimuli in nerve cells.
 When these neurotransmitters are out of balance, faulty information processing will result in the affected areas of the brain (All About ADHD).

 With ADHD, the parts of the brain that are responsible for control and coordinating information processing are particularly affected (All About ADHD).
 This negatively impacts a person’s ability to concentrate, as well as their perception and impulse control (All About ADHD).

-Causes of ADHD:
+Cause of ADHD:

 In conventional medicine, it is widely accepted that ADHD is an inherited condition, although the precise cause or causes remain unclear.
 Studies have shown that children with a parent diagnosed with ADHD have a greater than 50% chance of having ADHD (Ming X, 2018).